FAQs

 What are the benefits of private piano lessons?

-1. Individualized feedback One-to-one instruction allows you to receive specific and immediate comments to help you address your needs.
+1. Individualized feedback: one-to-one instruction allows you to receive specific and immediate comments to help you address your needs.
 This allows you to minimize the amount of time spent struggling with the material and progress faster.
-2. Tailored Curriculum Private piano lessons can be adjusted to match your individual skill level, learning style, and target…
+2. Tailored Curriculum: private piano lessons can be adjusted to match your individual skill level, learning style, and target…

 Read more